LaReiter/LaReiter.github.io/about.md

 </div>

 <div class="content-text">
-This was one of the many questions asked in the children's book "Spørge Jørgen" - a tale of a boy whose endless questions drove his parents mad.
+This was one of the many questions asked in the children's book "Spørge Jørgen" -- a tale of a boy whose endless questions drove his parents mad.
 I loved this book as a kid.
 I still love it today.
 "Spørge Jørgen" reminds me that the world is a weird place, and there is much to understand.
 Like Spørge Jørgen, I love to ask questions and I find myself drawn to everything from the synchronized movements of fish schools to the invisible dark matter that makes up most of our universe, from the unspoken rules that govern social interaction to the mysteries of human consciousness.
 </div>

 <img class="image-left" src="/assets/mig_mat.png" alt="Personal photo">

 <div class="content-text">
-The world offers a multitude of intellectual problems that demands critical thinking and analytical skills, leading me to create reader's letters, research-based projects, and other creative experiments.
+The world offers a multitude of intellectual problems that demands critical thinking and analytical skills, leading me to create reader's letters, personal research projects, and various homemade experiments.
 For example, I sat on my terrace and tracked the movement of a harvestman carefully to understand its movement patterns through stochastic modeling.
-I made my own survey to understand which criteria parents value when they choose their kids names, and how this has changed over generations.
-I also made my own Python-based game (using PyGame) during my summer vacation - a game inspired by a soccer variant we came up with in the summerhouse.
+I made my own survey to identify how parents weight different criteria when naming their kids, and how this has changed over generations.
+I also made my (first) Python game -- a game based on a soccer variant invented during my summer vacation.
 Here on my homepage you can find a selected (tiny) fraction of my intellectual work.

 </div>